aolszowka/VisualStudioSolutionUpdater/README.md

 This tooling will try to emulate the default Visual Studio behavior with regards to Configuration Information which is: When a new project is added, it is added to ALL Solution Configurations with a default to build.
 If this is not desired behavior then you need to manually edit the solution file within Visual Studio.

 ## Usage
+There are now two ways to run this tool:

+1. (Compiled Executable) Invoke the tool via `VisualStudioSolutionUpdater` and pass the arguments.
+2. (Dotnet Tool) Install this tool using the following command `dotnet tool install VisualStudioSolutionUpdater` (assuming that you have the nuget package in your feed) then invoke it via `dotnet update-solution`

+In both cases the flags to the tooling are identical:

 ```
-Usage: VisualStudioSolutionUpdater directory/solution [-validate] [-ignorePattern=ignore.txt] [-filterConditionalReferences]
+Usage: Directory-or-Solution [-validate] [-ignorePatterns=ignore.txt] [-filterConditionalReferences]

-Given either a Visual Studio Solution (*.sln) or a Directory to Scan; Validate or update any solution file that is missing an N-Order ProjectReference Project in the Solution File by putting them into a Solution sub-folder called "Dependencies".
+Validate or update any solution file that is missing an N-Order ProjectReference
+Project in the Solution File by putting them into a Solution sub-folder called
+"Dependencies".

-You can provide an optional argument of -ignorePatterns=IgnorePatterns.txt (you can use any filename) which should be a plain text file of regular expression filters of solution files you DO NOT want this tool to operate on.
+You can provide an optional argument of -ignorePatterns=IgnorePatterns.txt (you
+can use any filename) which should be a plain text file of regular expression
+filters of solution files you DO NOT want this tool to operate on.

-The optional -filterConditionalReferences flag tells this tool to ignore any ProjectReference that has a conditional associated with it at any level.
+The optional -filterConditionalReferences flag tells this tool to ignore any
+ProjectReference that has a conditional associated with it at any level.

-The optional -validate will tell this tool NOT to save changes but instead return an exit code equal to the number of projects that would have been modified.
+The optional -validate will tell this tool NOT to save changes but instead
+return an exit code equal to the number of projects that would have been

-Invalid Command/Arguments.
-Valid commands are:
+modified.

+Arguments:

+               <>            Either a Visual Studio Solution (*.sln) or
+                               Directory to scan for Visual Studio Solutions
   -v, --validate             Perform Validation Only, Save No Changes, Exit
                                Code is Number of Solutions Modified.
   -f, --filter, --filterConditionalReferences